attributeerror39/hands-on-ai/hands-on-ai/programming_with_ai/web.md

 ![Example Result](img/p5_preview.png)

+You can click on Preview (Vorschau) to show the resulting sketch in realtime.

 ---

 ## Ideas for what to prompt for

-You can think of your prompt like giving directions to an artist.
+You can think of your prompt like giving directions.
 Try specifying:

 - **Shapes:** “Use rectangles,” “draw curved lines,” “a grid of circles,” “random triangles.”
 - **Background:** “Set a gradient background,” “use a dark background with glowing lines.”